dotnet/arcade/Documentation/Darc.md

 After addding, it is recommended that you use darc to fill out the missing dependency information.
 The information can also be filled in after commiting by Maestro++ using dependency flow, but passing your CI without a filled-in version number may be difficult.
-See (Updating dependencies in your local repository).
+See [Updating dependencies in your local repository](#updating-dependencies-in-your-local-repository)

 #### Toolset vs. Product Dependencies